The Varukers: History

 Initially known as the Veruccas, the band altered the spelling of their name to the Varukers to convey more aggression.
 When recording in the early 1980s, they were part of a broader trend known as "UK 82", second generation punk, or UK hardcore.
 Bands such as the Varukers, Discharge, Chaos UK, Amebix, the Exploited, and Charged GBH took the existing 1977-era punk sound and melded it with the incessant, heavy drumbeats and "wall of sound" distortion guitar sound of new wave of British heavy metal (NWOBHM) bands such as Motörhead.
 The new, harder-edged style also tended to use much darker, more nihilistic, and more violent lyrics, and vocals were often shouted rather than sung.

 While the Varukers split in 1989, vocalist Rat and guitarist Biff put the band back together in 1991.
 Stylistically their 1990s-era music resembled the traditional UK82 style.
 Since the band had former members of Discharge, a D-beat sound developed as time went on.
 The band has gone through many line-up changes over the years with the only constant member being Rat on vocals while guitarist Biff has been with the band since 1985.
-They have recently released a retrospective CD on SOS Records.

 Even with Rat splitting his time between the Varukers and Discharge and Biff splitting his time with Sick on the Bus.
 The Varukers continue to tour.
-They shared a headlining spot with such acts as Broken Bones, The Adicts, Vice Squad and GBH at the ill-fated British Invasion 2k6 concert festival in San Bernardino, California, which ended in rioting.
+They shared a headlining spot with such acts as Broken Bones, The Adicts, Vice Squad and GBH at the British Invasion 2k6 concert festival in San Bernardino, California, which ended in rioting.

 Guitarist Sean is the former manager of the public house The Olde Angel in Nottingham, United Kingdom.

-Journalist and Killing Joke biographer Jyrki "Spider" Hämäläinen is currently working on a documentary about the band.
+Journalist and Killing Joke biographer Jyrki "Spider" Hämäläinen directed a documentary about the band that was released 2022.